Healthy Snacks Under 200 Calories

 Benefits of snacking

 Having a small snack in between meals can help you keep on track and prevent you from overeating at mealtimes.
-The Tony Ferguson 12 Week Program encourages up to three snacks a day so that you feel full for longer.
+The Tony Ferguson 12 Week Program encourages up to three snacks a day that you feel full for longer.

 Snacking is a great opportunity to eat nutrient rich foods and helps keep your hunger pangs at bay.
 Reckless snacking may lead to excess calorie consumption, which is why it is important to eat small portions regularly to help regulate blood sugar levels and improve metabolism.